2018 Poseidon Vineyard Estate Pinot Noir

 Poseidon Vineyard, located at the confluence of Carneros Creek and the Napa River, was planted in 1973 by the Molnar Family to the Burgundian varietals: Pinot Noir and Chardonnay.
 The maritime environment of the Carneros grape-growing season delivers cool, foggy mornings followed by warm days that slowly nurture ripening.

-We painstakingly harvested the three blocks of the hillside (top, skirt, bottom) separately, picking across the three Dijon clones: 115, 667 and 777.
+Though painstaking, we harvested the three blocks of the hillside (top, skirt, bottom) separately.
 We kept the fermentation temperatures low to retain the fruit’s liveliness.
 As soon as the fermentations were complete, the wines were pressed gently into 100% Kádár Tokaj oak, adding a signature spiciness to the blend that complements the fruit character.
 Racked only once before bottling, the result is a very pure, fruit-filled expression of Pinot Noir.

 Alex Beloz, Winemaker